 The times I cherished the most were when dad had time to pitch and I would bat, or when my uncle visited and would hit high fly balls to me in a cut hayfield.

 In March of 1957, we moved to our newly purchased farm one-half mile north of the village of Honey Creek.
 After becoming quick friends with David and Terry who lived on an adjacent farm, we began playing baseball together early that summer.
 David was two years behind me in grade school and Terry four.
 Both boys liked my catcher's mitt, mask, and shin guards very much, but David used the equipment the most.

 After playing together for a short time, we decided to form a team from kids in Honey Creek and play teams from other neighboring communities.
-Being the biggest and the oldest, David and Terry wanted me to be pitcher.
+Being the biggest and the oldest, David and Terry wanted me to be the pitcher.
 David would catch and Terry play left field.
 Now we had to find six more kids to make a team.
-In Honey Creek we were able to find five more players.
+In Honey Creek, we were able to find five more players.
 Jimmie and Skipper who were about a year or two younger than me would play first base and third base respectively.
-Mark and John who were brothers would play shorstop and second base.
+Mark and John who were brothers would play shortstop and second base.
 The fifth Honey Creek player, Billy, would play center field.
 Now we only needed a right fielder.
-Although he was only six or seven, Scottie who was a next door neightbor to David and Terry would play right field.
+Although he was only six or seven, Scottie who was a next-door neighbor to David and Terry would play right field.

-After we set up 10-12 bales of straw as a back stop, we marked off home plate, the bases, and a pitcher's box.
-During our few short practices, I pitched to David and pretended that I was a major league hurler having a fast ball, curve, and change-up.
-We thought that if I struck out most of the opposing batters, It wasn't really importat having good fielding players.
+After we set up 10-12 bales of straw as a backstop, we marked off home plate, the bases, and a pitcher's box.
+During our few short practices, I pitched to David and pretended that I was a major league hurler having a fastball, curve, and change-up.
+We thought that if I struck out most of the opposing batters, it wasn't really important having good fielding players.